What are the Main Causes of Varicocele?Fertility Treatment

 One of the most common causes of male infertility is the abnormal enlargement of the veins above the testicles, commonly known as varicocele.
 In a varicocele, the veins of the scrotum swell and cause pain and discomfort.
-Also, by shrinking the size of the testicles, varicocele decreases the quantity and quality of the sperm, reduces testosterone production, and may cause male infertility.
+Also, by shrinking the size of the testicles, varicocele decreases the quantity and quality of sperm, reduces testosterone production, and may cause male infertility.

 Varicocele does not directly cause sexual dysfunction or premature ejaculation but can cause serious problems such as reducing sperm’s motility and changing their shape.
 Fortunately, even though 20-30% of young men suffer from varicocele, most get treated with modern varicocelectomy treatment methods.